TwilaT-Lab/T-Lab2026/docs/fnirs/Building_fNIRS_cap.md

 1. Build the grommets according to the layering sequence above.
 ![installed_grommettop]({{ '/docs/images/installed_grommettop.png' | relative_url }})

-**Installation steps:**
-3. Pass the grommet through the designated hole in the cap.
+2. Pass the grommet through the designated hole in the cap.
-4. Use pliers to open the base grommet.
+3. Use pliers to open the base grommet.
 ![plier_open_grommet]({{ '/docs/images/plier_open_grommet.png' | relative_url }})

-5. Clamp and lock the grommet securely into the base.
+4. Clamp and lock the grommet securely into the base.

 > **Note:** Install a stabilizer for **every** channel — it keeps the source and detector at a fixed, consistent distance for that channel.